-What is the Right Type of Sewer System for your Project?
+What is the right type of sewer system for your project?

-Vacuum sewer systems are not the ideal system for all locations or all projects.
 It is important to rationally determine what the best sewer system for your project would be.
 In many cases it may be a combination of some or all, that may the best way forward.

 Municipal sewerage systems (either in new developments or as system replacements) will more than likely be a choice between:

 An analysis of a project will usually include the capital cost of the system and the whole of life costs which will include energy costs and operational costs.
 Quite often analysts are also doing carbon footprint comparisons as well.
-There are hidden costs in installing a gravity sewage system.
-CLICK HERE

 Septic Tanks or Septic Tank Effluent Drainage (STED) or Septic Tank Effluent Pumping (STEP)

 Although cheap to install most municipalities have banned the use of septic tanks and the use of drainage or effluent schemes is done only as a short term measure as replacement is usually required within a 10 year period.
 The main issue is the reliance on the homeowner.
 This can result in overflows to wetlands, water supplies or rivers creating health risks and environmental damage.

 Grinder Pumps can be an ideal solution for small communities of under 100 houses especially when located in hilly areas where large housing blocks are spaced apart.
 Pumps can quite often be used in combination with vacuum or gravity schemes when wanting to attach small outlying communities or houses to a municipal scheme.
 The use of trenchless pipe installation can be attractive in certain areas as this is not possible with vacuum or in most gravity installations.